dreamcatcher-tech/network/Inbox/2024-05-07 1004 impact crystals.md

 Show a timeline tool so the crystal can be scrubbed over a timeline and see how it was at different points in time and see how it changed.
 Select a range on the timeline and loop replay just that time to show how a particular sequence of events impacted it.

 Make a geometry generator controlled by LLM then allow different viewers to be connected to it.
 So can have in browser tooling, but can show them in context of the island. https://threejs.org/examples/#webgl_postprocessing_unreal_bloom

+The data, the dimensions, the view configuration / mapping info.
+Must support conflicting views, and a prediction market for handling uncertainty.

+If we had these impact crystals, we can use them to arrange ourselves, seek investment, present our benefits to each other, show how ambient attribution is needed to bridge between the crystals, give those looking for impact investment a stronger tool to communicate what they want.